monsoonmaelstrom/book2/book2.md

 ### 21 - Just a Girl/Stupid Girl ^^1400 words^^

 The next day I’m sitting in the gallery listening to a last minute session about Avonare.
+The room is reasonably full for something like this, and the number of people lining the benches is cutting down on the echo that’s normally present due to the overwhelming number of hard surfaces coupled with the cavernous ceilings.

 The Avonarese Commander has been called in to give a briefing about the return of Avonare Polity’s heir.
 Evidently, my mother chose this morning to announce that she’s back.
 From the sound of things, she hasn’t mentioned Alex or me, which is good news for both of us, as far as I’m concerned.
-If she could just forget we exist at all, that would solve about half of my problems.
+If she could just forget we exist entirely, that would solve about half of my problems.

 Earlier this morning she, apparently, summoned the Avonarese Commander to the residence she has been staying in, and requested that Commander Melbrin accompany her to Corriven.
 I haven’t been able to figure out the angle behind that request yet since, on its face, it’s a stupid request.
 Nothing about my mother’s return is official yet, and therefore Commander Melbrin doesn’t answer to her.
 The overall discussion so far has put forth the same argument.

 I don’t think my mother’s going to get what she’s asking for, but I also don’t think that she ever expected to, so there must be some other reason she was asking for it.
 But the only reason I can figure that she might have, is to cause this exact situation, which doesn’t make any sense to me either.
+Though I have heard rumors swirling around stating that Dairuvar is mobilizing its army near its northeastern border—the one it shares with Avonare.
+So maybe her decision to suddenly announce her return is related to that.
+Or maybe she’s behind those rumors.
+I think both options are equally plausible.

 People have been coming in and out of the gallery throughout the discussion—since as far as political gossip goes, this is prime—so when the bench creaks next to me, I pay it no mind.
 Slowly though, I begin to feel a ramp up in the energy around me.
 It goes from nothing, to a trickle, then a steady flow, to a raging river.
 I ignore it, and focus on the scene in front of me as if I feel nothing.
 I know it must be General Iverson.
 And evidently he’s hoping to elicit a reaction from me.
 But I know nothing.
 I see nothing.
 I feel nothing.

-(( you could do more here or in surrounding chapters talking about the gossip ))

 *I know nothing.
 I see nothing.
 I feel nothing,* I repeat to myself as I work to look like I’m focused only on the proceedings in front of me.

 Eventually someone calls for a recess.
 As soon as the statement is made I feel a rap on the wood of the bench.
 I’ve been expecting it for a while.
 Nonetheless, I give a slight startle as if I haven’t been waiting for it before looking to my left.
 When I do, I let my eyes widen slightly in surprise.

 “General Iverson,” I say breathlessly, in a tone that I hope makes me sound slightly awed.
+I note his hair is even darker than my own.
+I’m guessing it’s the shade mine would have been if my mother hadn’t meddled with my appearance.
+I think I should probably have some feelings about that, but I don’t really.

 “Miss Raidane.
 Are you finding the discussion interesting?” he inquires cooly.